patrickbwarren/python3-wall-DFT/README.md

 example, the standard DPD water model has ρ<sub>b</sub> = 3 and *A* =
 25.

-This gives the following partial integral to be used in the above,
+This choice of pair potential gives the following partial integral to be used in the wall DFT calculations,

 * *U*(*z*) = π A (1 − *z*)<sup>3</sup> (1 + 3*z*) / 12